• Skip to primary navigation

 Read more on how to get cheap flights to Costa Rica in this post!

-In Costa Rica, we have all sorts of accommodation.
-We have everything from standard hotels, camping sites, glamping resorts and all inclusive resorts.
+We have everything from standard hotels, camping sites, glamping resorts, hostels, tree houses, boutique lodges, birding lodges and all inclusive resorts.

-Standard room at the eco-lodge, Canyon de la Vieja, around $90.
+Standard room at the eco-lodge around $100.

 Average Prices for Hotels in Costa Rica

-• Mid-range hotel: $90-150.
+• Mid-range hotel: $90-250.
 Mid range hotels usually include hot breakfast, AC, hot water, Wi-Fi, cable, coffee maker, a mini fridge and basic bathroom amenities.

 • High end hotel: Starting around $250 and up.
 These high end hotels usually have a great view, an on-site restaurant, hot water, hot breakfast included, fridge, coffee maker, full bathroom amenities and an infinity pool.
 Not all high end hotels are built the same – some are boutique and locally owned, some are international chains.